 The purpose of this course is to acquaint our ministerial candidates with the historical background of modern church music practice and to prepare them for intelligent and faithful leadership in this phase of congregational life.

-C. M. 283 Middlers The History of Christia Each quarter 1 h C. M. 145 Juniors Lutheran Hymnology 3rd quarter 3 ho ours Albrecht C. M. 346 All classes Choral Study Each quarter 1 h nour Albrecht
+Middlers Each quarter 1 hour Albrecht C. M. 145 Juniors Lutheran Hymnol 3rd quarter Albrecht C. M. 346 All classes Choral Study Each quarter 1 hour Albrecht